Super Topological Recursion and Gaiotto Vectors For Superconformal Blocks: Super Topological Recursion

 \subsection{Untwisted/$\mu$-twisted Super Spectral Curves}

-There are three symplectic vector spaces underlying untwisted/$\mu$-twisted super spectral curves, namely the vector space for bosons $V_{z}^B$ , the one for untwisted fermions $V_{z}^{NS}$, and the one for $\mu$-twisted fermions $V_{z}^R$.
-Since untwisted/$\mu$-twisted fermions correspond to the Neveu-Schwarz/Ramond sector, we often denote them by NS/R. Note that $V_{z}^B$ and $V_z^R$ are the same as the ones given in \cite{BO2}, but, $V_z^{NS}$ is new.
-We will define each of them below.
+There are three symplectic vector spaces underlying untwisted/$\mu$-twisted super spectral curves, namely, the vector space for \begin{enumerate} \item bosons $V_{z}^B$, \item untwisted fermions $V_{z,\theta}^{NS}$, \item $\mu$-twisted fermions $V_{z,\theta}^R$. \end{enumerate} Since untwisted/$\mu$-twisted fermions correspond to fermions in the Neveu-Schwarz/Ramond sector respectively, we often denote them by NS/R instead.